axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 Customization
 -------------
+.. warning:: Deprecated: This feature is marked for removal in version LTS 12.

 Create a callable subprocess with signature ``loadSubMenuItems()`` in your project.
 Make sure that this signature is unique in your application and follow